 You deserve to lift off into outer space if that's what you want.
-Not to get too corny here, but I've witnessed too many people selling themselves short to believe that you shouldn't shoot for the moon.
+Not to get too corny here, but I've witnessed too many people selling themselves short.
+Why shouldn't you shoot for the moon, if that's what you want?
 Hell, shoot for Mars or beyond!
 You've got one shot, so let's go big, right?

-But I'm also bearing great news for people who didn't love that last paragraph: you don't have to shoot for the moon if that isn't your goal.
+But I also bring great news for people who didn't love that last paragraph: you don't have to shoot for the moon if that isn't your goal.
 Some people prefer to live a life that's in the service of someone else shooting for the moon.

 Some don't care if ANYONE is shooting for the moon, they just don't want to crash.
-On our Stacking Benjamins podcast recently I asked author Greg McFarlane (one of our panelists) when and why he started saving money, he said he was always afraid he'd be destitute.
+On our Stacking Benjamins podcast recently I asked author Greg McFarlane (one of our panelists) when and why he started saving money.
+His answer was illuminating.
+He said he came from a poor family and was always afraid he'd be destitute.

 Avoiding "being destitute" is a perfectly good goal.
 Actually, it's better than that.
 It's a great goal.
 But is it YOUR goal?